hacs/documentation/source/docs/use/type/dashboard.md

 If you made local changes to a dashboard element in the `.js` file, delete the `.gz` variant.
 The the `.gz` variant does not contain your changes.

-For instructions on how to add a dashboard element to your dashboard configuration, refer to the instructions at bottom of the page of that dashboard element.
+For instructions on how to add a dashboard element to your dashboard configuration, refer to the instructions at the bottom of the page of that dashboard element.

 ### Custom features for files stored under (/hacsfiles)